bokmann/fullcalendar-rails/README.md

 I hate finding random versions of javscript and css out on the web and then just downloading, or copy/pasting into files in my asset pipeline...
 I like some kind of accountability as to the source of the files, and I especially like it when bundle can tell me when those versioned assets are out of date.
 Therefore, I tend to take the few extra minutes to package these things up as versioned gems.

 As such, these are primarily for my own use, and may occasionally fall out of date as the project I created them for goes in and out of maintenance cycles.
-If thats the case, I will gladly accept pullup requests, or even be willing to talk to someone who wants to take over ownership for the repo and the gem on rubygems.
-As with all open source, I hope you find this useful, but if you don't, your right to complain starts with a pullup request.
+If thats the case, I will gladly accept pull requests, or even be willing to talk to someone who wants to take over ownership for the repo and the gem on rubygems.
+As with all open source, I hope you find this useful, but if you don't, your right to complain starts with a pull request.

 ## Versioning